Retaliating Against a Witness

 Elements of Crimes for Retaliating Against a Witness

-Florida law prohibits a person from retaliating or attempting to retaliate against a witness, victim or informant in Section 914.23.
+Florida law prohibits a person from retaliating or attempting to retaliate against a witness, victim, informant, or confidential informant in Section 914.23.
 The elements of the crime require proof that:

 - The defendant acted knowingly;